Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_and_asyncio.rst

 Examples
 --------

-For more examples, see the AsyncIO Buttons Notebook in the on the Pynq-Z1 in the following directory:
+For more examples, see the AsyncIO Buttons Notebook on the ZCU104 in the following directory:

 .. code-block:: console